zuiko21/minimOS/architecture.md

-IDs were chosen in a random fashion, but they're likely to be grouped into batches of generic devices... thus, drivers would include any ID in the generic range, and the OS will try to find a place for him, perhaps with another suitable ID.
+IDs were chosen in a random fashion, but they're likely to be grouped into batches of generic devices... thus, drivers would include any ID in the generic range, and the OS will try to find a place for him, perhaps with another suitable ID. *For instance, ther could be up to 8 **asynchronous serial** devices `as0` to `as7`, corresponding to IDs 232 to 239... thus, **most** if not all of these drivers would be supplied with a fixed ID of 232, no matter whether driving a 6551, 6850, 16C550 or bit-banged VIA;
+upon install, the kernel would try to use the 232 entry.
+If busy, try everyone else up to 239; if no free entry is found, complain as `BUSY`, otherwise install it.
+Might try first with the supplied ID first (232-239) just in case.*

 ### Access privileges